 Remember to leave your helper some wiggle room as in the example above – you don’t want to specify something so precise and unyielding that they then have a hard time making travel plans for those dates or it is problematic to take the time off work.
 Of course, if you are asking for a shorter visit then of necessity there won’t be as much wiggle room.
 But try to offer whatever wiggle room there is, e.g. “for anywhere from 1 to 3 nights – do let us know, as we have other family interested in coming too.”

-Also, in setting up the timing of a visit, make sure to consider the wishes and the schedule of your husband / boyfriend.
-Consider whether your significant other would prefer to have his time off work dedicated to just you and the baby, or to include the period the house guest helper is there.
-Or perhaps some of your significant other’s time off could overlap with a portion of your house guest’s visit with the remainder reserved for just you, himself and baby (this set-up can be ideal for if your parents-in-law will be coming).
+Also, in setting up the timing of a visit, make sure to consider the wishes and the schedule of your significant other.
+Consider whether your significant other would prefer to have his/her time off work dedicated to just you and the baby, or to include the period the house guest helper is there.
+Or perhaps some of your significant other’s time off could overlap with a portion of your house guest’s visit with the remainder reserved for just you, himself/herself and baby (this set-up can be ideal for if your parents-in-law will be coming).
 Just make sure you and he come to some agreement about that before discussing timing of a visit with a potential house guest.